-- 2.1 The proposed service will be funded by using existing monies for the service, being £336k for management fees and £1.9m for placement fees. - 2.2 The contract was structured to separate the support and rent payments (placement fees) from the management fee.
+- 2.1 The proposed service will be funded by using existing monies for the service, being £336k for management fees and £1.9m for placement fees.
+The cost for the 9-month extension to this contract will be £1,425,000. - 2.2 The contract was structured to separate the support and rent payments (placement fees) from the management fee.
 The placement fees paid to the hosts would continue with some recognition to bring in-line annual increases with in-house Foster Carers going forward.
 The management fee of £336k would be utilised to enhance and improve all accommodation-based support services in KCC and could make a difference to all young people aged 16+. - 2.3 Supported Lodgings is dependent on the ability to recruit "hosts" and the same issues faced by Foster Carer recruitment is also experienced in Supported Lodgings.
 It is KCC's aim to reduce its use of semi-independent accommodation and expand Supported Lodgings.
 The proposal for managing Supported Lodgings in-house is part of a wider plan to reduce the use of semi-independent provision by improving the support offer to young people and the service providers.